pannous/hieros/docs/Home.md

 This (re)discovery lead to well established theories of [proto-indoeuropean](PIE) expansions.
 Here we investigate the relationship between these [pioneers](https://www.academia.edu/14001057/Kurgan_Copper_Revolution) and the Pharaonic Egyptian language and culture.

+First we take a step back to the region where the PIE journey begun: The countries surrounding the black sea.
 ![https://user-images.githubusercontent.com/516118/34747856-4410ad5c-f59a-11e7-9487-09e0edb096f6.png](https://user-images.githubusercontent.com/516118/34747856-4410ad5c-f59a-11e7-9487-09e0edb096f6.png)
 In 5000BC the **Danube [Vinča civilization](https://en.wikipedia.org/wiki/Vin%C4%8Da_culture)** pioneered advanced copper technology, in 4200BC Romanian [Varna](https://en.wikipedia.org/wiki/Varna_culture) hordes contain more gold artefacts than all other sites of that time combined, turning a formerly egalitarian society into a more violent one lead by an **elite**.